allenai/HyBayes/docs/MANUAL.md

 ### Binary observations: Bernoulli distribution with Beta prior
-For this model, you can indicate the "count_plot" and "bar_plot" to view a visualisation of the input.
+For this model, you can indicate the "count_plot" and "bar_plot" to view a visualization of the input.
 For our contrived data, we get the Figures 1 and 2.

 <p align="center">
     <img src="./example_analysis/outputs/Binary_bar_plot.png" width="48%">